MileHacker Logo

 Respectful Practices

 • Cultural Preservation: Support local artisans by purchasing souvenirs directly.
-Treat historical and cultural sites like Palacio Portales and Inca ruins with reverence.
+Treat sites of historical and cultural interest like Palacio Portales and Inca ruins with reverence.

 • Interaction Guidelines: Learn basic Spanish greetings.
 Use "usted" to show respect.
 Dress modestly at religious sites.
-Bargain respectfully at markets for items (not food).
+Bargain respectfully at markets for goods (not food).

 • Photography Ethics: Ask "Puedo sacar una foto?"
 Be discreet in markets and religious ceremonies.
 Respect a "no" if someone declines.

 • Religious Site Etiquette: Cover shoulders and knees.
 Remove hats.
-Speak quietly and act in a respectful manner silence.
+Talk softly and act in a respectful manner silence.
 Follow posted rules for photography or access.

 Economic Impact